Responding to Bad Customer Reviews

 How to Grow Your Auction Business Through Managing Your Reviews – Both Good & Bad

 Running a business is hard work and running an auction business can be even harder work.
 Auction companies are always moving… new auctions are always happening, products need to be constantly inventoried and recorded, and shipping needs to happen quickly and efficiently.
 That’s not all, don’t even get us started on having to create or maintain an online presence!
-As you know, reviews are an important part of any business’s online presence.
+As you know, good customer reviews (and responding to bad customer reviews) are an important part of any business’s online presence.
 Reviews showcase a small portion of who businesses are, but if you have any experience with them, you’ll know the difficulty of keeping up with them.

 Not only that, but now there are multiple platforms for any company to receive reviews on!
 Google, Facebook, and your personal website are all places where you might receive a review or feedback from your customers and clients.
 Obviously, the hope and goal for most businesses, is that you receive reviews that are all 100% beaming with positivity about your business and the process that a buyer or seller went through while working with your auction company – but we also know that this isn’t a realistic expectation.
 There will always be someone who has something negative to say about their experience working with you – so what do you do?
 How do you approach these bad reviews, and how do you encourage good reviews to be left in order to help your business grow and thrive.

-Before we get started with how to respond to those more negative comments and reviews, let’s take the time to fully understand why a good review is so important and what it can do for you and your business.
+Before we get started with tips on responding to bad customer reviews and comments, let’s take the time to fully understand why a good review is so important and what it can do for you and your business.

 What Can Good Reviews Do for You